iterative/dvc.org/content/blog/2021-06-25-june-21-community-gems.md

 Another great question from @Chandana!

 Right now, we support GitHub and GitLab.

-Azure DevOps and GCP (Google Cloud Platform) support are in the pipeline.
+Azure DevOps and GCP (Google Cloud Platform) support are on the roadmap.
 Stay tuned for more updates!

 ### [Q: I pushed a lot of files using `dvc push` to my DVC remote, but there are a few that couldn't be pushed at the time.
 If I run `dvc push` again, will it just upload the missing files?]()